josephcc/josephcc.github.com/source/_posts/2019-03-17-IUI-searchlens.markdown

 Citation
 ----------------------
 ```
-Composing and Capturing ComplexUser Interests for Exploratory Search.
-2019.
-SearchLens: Composing and Capturing ComplexUser Interests for Exploratory Search.
+SearchLens: Composing and Capturing Complex User Interests for Exploratory Search.
 In Proceedings of the 2019 ACM 24th Annual Meeting of the Intelligent User Interfaces: IUI 2019.
 ```